getactions/getactions/readme.md

 ### Turnkey GitHub Actions workflows

-Tired of wasting hours configuring your GitHub Actions workflows?
+Are you tired of wasting hours configuring your GitHub Actions workflows?
 We provide a catalog of starter workflows to kick-start your GitHub Actions journey.

 ### Easily installable

-There is no need to copy and paste workflow definitions files anymore.
+There is no need to copy and paste workflow definition files anymore.
 Just run one command to install your workflow into your project.
 The installation process guides you through the configuration of variables within the workflow and guides you through which secrets need to be configured in your repository.

 The best?
 You don't have to install any tools on your system.